 Salary and Career Outlook Information

-According to PayScale.com, the salary range for most endoscopy technicians was $24,857 - $43,312 per year as of 2016.
-In addition, according to the U.S. Bureau of Labor Statistics (BLS), job outlook for all medical assistants should be good, as employment is projected to grow 23% from 2014-2024.
+According to PayScale.com, reported that professionals in the 90th percentile or higher earned $55,000 or more per year, whereas the bottom 10th percentile earned $31,000 or less per year.
+In addition, according to the U.S. Bureau of Labor Statistics (BLS), job outlook for all medical assistants should be good, as employment is projected to grow much faster than the average through 2028.

 According to the Mayo Clinic, endoscopy technicians prepare the room in which the procedure takes place and clean up and sterilize everything afterwards.
 Job postings found on Monster.com also list initial patient intake and transport, paperwork, and recordkeeping of physician observations as part of the job.
 They may also help care for the patient and be responsible for collecting patient biopsies and specimens and keeping the field sterile.